Working with Waterfall Project Plans

 To start building your waterfall plan:

-- On the right side of the plan toolbar, click Check Out.
+5. On the right side of the plan toolbar, click Check Out to check the plan out (this may appear as a pencil icon on new plans).

-This will lock the plan, preventing others from trying to use it while you make modifications.
+• This will lock the plan, preventing others from editing it while you make modifications.

-- In the Title column, click in a cell and add a title for the step.
+6. To add a step, click the Title column of a blank row and enter a title for the step.

-You can establish dependencies between tasks which would require step A to be finished before step B can start.
-Altering the start or end date on the predecessor will automatically adjust the dates of the dependent.
+• You can establish dependencies between tasks, requiring that step A be finished before step B can start.
+Altering the start or end date of the predecessor will automatically adjust the dependent's dates.
 These relationships are visually represented on the Gantt chart by a connecting line.

-When establishing Task Dependencies, you will need to reference the Row Number of the item you want to build the dependency with, not the WBS (Work Breakdown Structure) number.
-The row number can be found to left of the WBS number in the project plan.
+• When establishing Task Dependencies, you will need to reference the Row Number of the item you want to build the dependency with, not the WBS (Work Breakdown Structure) number.
+The row number is to the left of the WBS column in the project plan.

 Creating Parent and Child Steps